There is a big difference between what you can do and what you should do. That applies to trading as much as to life in general.

 As with most aspects of trading, the amount of money you start with is a personal decision.
 Only you can decide how much you need.

-it’s usually harder to build a $100 account than it is to build one that starts with $1,000.
+But keep in mind that it’s usually harder to build a $100 account than it is to build one that starts with $1,000.
 The reason is that a profitable trade on the lesser amount will leave you feeling unsatisfied.
 This can lead to overtrading and overleveraging the account.

-make emotional decisionsbecause they can afford to lose it.
+That trader starting with $1,000 is also less likely to make emotional decisionsbecause they can afford to lose it.
 There are exceptions to the rule, but I’ve found that tends to be the case more often than not.

 In a perfect world, a beginning trader would judge his or her performance on percentages and ratios rather than dollar amount.

-your starting amount will influence your decisions to some degree, so be sure to choose an amount that makes sense and resonates with you on a personal level.
 With the advent of micro, mini and nano lot sizes it is certainly possible to open a Forex account with just $100.Many brokers accept amounts as low as $10 and in extreme cases just $1 will get the job done.
-But there is a big difference between whether you

-canstart trading Forex with $100 and whether you should.And just because many Forex brokers allow you to start with that amount or even less doesn’t mean you should accept the offer.
+But there is a big difference between whether you canstart trading Forex with $100 and whether you should.And just because many Forex brokers allow you to start with that amount or even less doesn’t mean you should accept the offer.

-these brokers are not your friend.
+Remember, these brokers are not your friend.
 Their only job is to get you to deposit your hard-earned money.
 That’s it!

-So the next time you see one of these offers, stop and ask yourself:
+So the next time you see one of these offers, stop and ask yourself: is this in my best interest, or my broker’s?

 Starting with $100 sounds great until you realize that it puts you at a disadvantage compared to those beginning with $1,000 or more.
 Becoming a consistently profitable Forex trader is hard enough without the pressure of starting with insufficient capital.

-be sure to choose an amount that you’re 100% comfortable with.
+Above all, be sure to choose an amount that you’re 100% comfortable with.
 Remember: never trade with scared money.

 Frequently Asked Questions